-Our directors, executive officers, greater than 5% stockholders and their respective affiliates will hold in the aggregate approximately % of the voting power of our outstanding capital stock following this offering, assuming no exercise of the underwriters' option to purchase additional shares of our common stock.
+Upon completion of this offering, based on our capitalization as of April 30, 2021, our directors, executive officers, greater than 5% stockholders and their respective affiliates will beneficially own in the aggregate approximately 40.4% of our outstanding common stock, assuming no exercise of the underwriters' option to purchase additional shares of our common stock.
 Therefore, these stockholders will continue to have the ability to influence us through their ownership position, even after this offering.
 If these stockholders act together, they may be able to determine all matters requiring majority stockholder approval.
 For example, these stockholders will be able to control elections of directors, amendments of our charter documents or approval of any merger, sale of assets or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our capital stock that other stockholders may feel are in their best interests.